William Matthew Scott: Commentary

 The children douse the brown-booted man with red paint at the end; this could be understood as a symbolic killing as the paint is blood-coloured.
 We never find out what has driven him to steal or why he is bad-tempered.
 This aspect suggests that the apparently simple children's tale has a moral depth which is possibly intended to undermine its own plot and thus to bring into question the moral basis of some other children's detective tales of the era.
+(Note: This was commented on in the comic strip Jack Black in Viz (comic).)